Free Tool

 Age-Grade Calculator

 Age grading levels the field across ages.
-Enter a race result and see how it scores for your age and sex — and what open-class time it's equivalent to.
+Score a time to see how your race rates for your age and sex — or set a goal to work backward from a target percentage to the finish time you're chasing.
 Uses the official 2025 WMA/USATF road standards.

 hrs